alorozco22/peanutsjs-empty/README.md

 ## Installing

 Empty *PeanutsJS* template does not include preconfigured routes.
+You will have to add follow the instructions for [adding a new page](./04-doc/add-new-page.md).

 To use *PeanutsJS* locally, first configure your environment.
 Please follow the next steps: